Porsil/mildew_detection_in_cherry_leaves/README.md

 ## Credits

-- Code Instiute [Malaria Detector](https://github.com/Code-Institute-Solutions/WalkthroughProject01) project was used extensively as a reference when creating this project.
+- Code Institute [Malaria Detector](https://github.com/Code-Institute-Solutions/WalkthroughProject01) project was used extensively as a reference when creating this project.
-- Code Institue [Mildew Detection in Cherry Leaves](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) template was used to create the project.
+- Code Institute [Mildew Detection in Cherry Leaves](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) template was used to create the project.
 - This [StackOverflow](https://stackoverflow.com/questions/38004148/another-git-process-seems-to-be-running-in-this-repository) post was used to fix the git add bug.
 - Details of powdery mildew were taken from this [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew) article.
+- CRISP-DM diagram taken from [Data Science Process Alliance](https://www.datascience-pm.com/crisp-dm-2/).

 [Table Of Contents](#table-of-contents)